seb7wake/teamify/README.md

 ### Frontend Setup :computer:

-1. `cd web` from the root project folder to move to the frontend
+1. `cd teamify/web` from the root project folder to move to the frontend
 2. Install dependencies: `yarn`
 3. Start server with Next.js: `yarn dev`
 4. Go to http://localhost:3000 :chart_with_upwards_trend: